Premier media sponsor:

 - Individuals who are eligible for nomination and selection as Fire Chief of the Year are limited to active chiefs of departments.
-Previous Fire Chief of the Year winners are not eligible.
+Previous Fire Chief of the Year recipients are not eligible.

 - Selection criteria will emphasize leadership, innovation, professional development, integrity, service to the public and contributions to the fire service as a whole.

-- All of a nominee's fire service activities and accomplishments will be considered, but, because this is the Fire Chief of the Year award, special emphasis will be placed on the period from 2014 through 2016.
+- All of a nominee's fire service activities and accomplishments will be considered.
+Special emphasis will be placed on the period from 2020 through 2022.
 A nominee's command role at a major emergency incident, while relevant, will not be enough to place that individual into contention for the award.

 Questions?
 Contact: Firechiefaward@iafc.org